Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Marc

-Rufer, M.D.
-Long-standing critic of psychiatric diagnostic
+Rufer (Switzerland), M.D.
+Long-standing critic of psychiatric

-survivors of psychiatry.
-Book publications: Irrsinn Psychiatrie
+users and survivors of psychiatry.
+Book publications: Irrsinn

-(Insane Psychiatry), 1988; 4th edition 2009; Wer ist
+Psychiatrie (Insane Psychiatry), 1988; 4th edition 2009;

-irr?
+Wer ist irr?
 (Who's Crazy?), 1991; Glückspillen.
-Ecstasy,

-Prozac und das Comeback der Psychopharmaka (Happy Pills: Ecstasy,
+Ecstasy, Prozac und das Comeback der Psychopharmaka (Happy Pills:

-Neue
+1995; Neue

 Antidepressiva, atypische Neuroleptika Risiken, Placebo-Effekte,